Your Ultimate Hot Tub Buying Guide

 • a mid-level is $11,000-$15,000, this is an established, well-built hot tub, but without the latest technology

-• a top-of-the-line hot tub is $15,000 to $25,000, a hot tub with the latest technology such as elite jets, brand names or cleaning capabilities
+• a top-of-the-line hot tub is $15,000 to more than $30,000, a hot tub with the latest technology such as elite jets, unique features like infrared technology, premier brand names or special cleaning capabilities

 Add anywhere from $1,000 to $4,000 on installation costs, which will depend on your particular situation and are best worked out with a dealer.